 Rumor has it he threw Goofy under the bus.

 Miller was adamantly opposed to the hearings and appalled by those who cooperated.
 In 1952, his Marilyn-dumping friend (and former Communist) Elia Kazan named eight other artists to the committee.
 The two did not speak for a decade, and their friendship never fully recovered.

-You can actually watch the Miller-Kazan feud play out on the big screen.
+For any interested parties, you can actually watch the Miller-Kazan feud play out on the big screen.
 Before their break over HUAC, the two planned to collaborate on a film whose working title was The Hook.
-Kazan would direct, Miller would write the screenplay, and together they would produce a film that exposed corruption among the organized labor on Brooklyn's docks.8 HUAC, however, had different ideas.
-The committee pressured Columbia Pictures to change the film's villains from union bosses to communists.
-Say what?
-An outraged Miller quit the film, but neither man dropped the project—Miller took the idea and wrote 1955 play A View from the Bridge, and Kazan made the classic 1954 film On the Waterfront.
+Kazan would direct, Miller would write the screenplay, and together they would produce a film that exposed corruption among the organized labor on Brooklyn's docks.

 We bet another one of Miller's ex-wives would drink to that.